 PEIA participates in the SaveOnSP program which includes many specialty medications.
 SaveOnSP accesses many manufacturer programs which will assist patients and PEIA financially in the purchase of these specialty medications.
 If your medication is included in the SaveOnSP list, PEIA requires you to participate in the program.
-Only your actual out-of-pocket payments will count toward your drug deductible and annual out-of-pocket maximum; not amounts discounted off the price by the manufacturer or seller of the specialty medication.
+Only your actual out-ofpocket payments will count toward your drug deductible and annual out-of-pocket maximum; not amounts discounted off the price by the manufacturer or seller of the specialty medication.
 Specialty drugs have the following key characteristics:

-- Need frequent dosage adjustments - Cause more severe side effects than traditional drugs - Need special storage, handling and/or administration - Have a narrow therapeutic range - Require periodic laboratory or diagnostic testing
+- Need frequent dosage adjustments - · Cause more severe side effects than traditional drugs - Need special storage, handling and/or administration - Have a narrow therapeutic range - Require periodic laboratory or diagnostic testing

-After you have met your prescription drug deductible, the copayment on these medications will generally be \$100 for any Common Specialty Medications on the WV Preferred Drug List and \$150 for any Common Specialty Medications not on the WV Preferred Drug List; however, certain specialty medications are subject to variable copayments, depending on the availability of programs.
+After you have met your prescription drug deductible, the copayment on these specialty medications will generally be \$100 for any Common Specialty Medications on the WV Preferred Drug List and \$150 for any Common Specialty Medications not on the WV Preferred Drug List if it is not on the SaveOnSP list.
 Only your actual out-of-pocket payments will count toward your drug deductible and annual out-of-pocket maximum, not amounts discounted off the price by the manufacturer or seller of the specialty medications.
 Contact Express Scripts to verify copayments.
 These drugs are not available in 90-day supplies.
 If you are prescribed one of these common specialty medications, call Express Scripts at 1-855-224-6247.